axekar/Demodigi/Utilities/README.md

 `README.md`: This text

-`feedback.py`: Module for providing feedback to the course participants, using the Canvas API
+`canvas_contact.py`: Module for interacting with the Canvas API, typically to provide individual feedback to the course participants

 `preprocessing.py`: Module for handling the data that comes out of OLI-Torus, changing it into a format suitable for the `factorial_experiment` module one level further up